What we do

 - On request we can make arrangements to deliver courses in Te Reo Maori.

-- Arrangements for recognition of prior learning (qualifications already attained).
+- Arrangements for recognition of prior learning and/or credit recognition transfer (for qualifications already attained)

-- The documentation we will provide on successful completion of the course.
+- Documentation provided on successful completion of the course

 Welfare, support and assistance